Lie algebra deformations in characteristic 2: Modular vectorial Lie algebras as deforms of each other

-Conjecturally, the same statement (``a vectorial Lie algebra with a certain $\uN$ is a deformation of the tensor product of its namesake with $\uN_s: = (1,\dots,1)$ and the (associative) function algebra $\cO$ with the needed extra $\uN$") is true whenever the space of the Lie algebra is {\bf the same}\footnote{Not just ISOMORPHIC to $\cO$ --- for vector spaces it would only mean that they are of the same dimension --- but is $\cO$ itself, with its extra structures of (associative) multiplication and derivatives.} as that of some $\cO$ (or several copies of $\cO$), and the bracket can be defined using only derivatives, (associative and commutative) multiplication of functions, and linear operations --- e.g., for $\fvect$.
-The contact bracket also contains multiplications by $x_i$, but $F_\alpha(x_i) = x_i$, so the same seems to be true for $\fk$ as well.
+holds whenever the space of the Lie algebra $X(k;\uN)$ can be identified with $\cO$, or the direct sum of several copies of $\cO$ each endowed with its extra structure of (associative) multiplication, and the bracket can be defined using only distinguished derivatives, associative and commutative multiplication of functions, and linear operations, e.g., for $\fvect$ and $\fk$ (cf.~the proof of Theorem 5 in\cite{Dzh}).